MaxTayler/MineMaps/README.md

 This is my first project released with godot so there may be a few issues.
 You can  comment on them at the itch.io page, and try the online version.
 @{link to itch.io}

+HOW TO PLAY
-UP & W
-DOWNS & S
+UP & W  DOWNS & S
-LEFT & A
-RIGHT & D
+LEFT & A RIGHT & D
 R - Restart This LEVEL
 G - Restart Game to the First Level
 The Light will Blink when you move in the pressed direction or try to.